MProuts/MProuts.github.io/source/_posts/2014-06-20-check-for-stray-binding-dot-prys-before-commit.markdown

 *Note*: Don't forget to ```chmod pre-commit u+x``` to make this file executable.

-Let's step through this line by line.
+Let's step through this script line by line.

 ```sh
 #!/bin/sh